jnioche/carbonintensity-api/README.md

  17. Wales

 Specifying dates will return a list of intensities for a region or postcode.
-If no end date is provided, one will be generated with a value of 13 days from the start date.
+If no end date is provided, the current day and time will be used.

 The dates are expected to be at the `%Y-%m-%dT%H:%MZ` format or simply `%Y-%m-%d`, for instance